CBD for proctitis

 - Post-antibiotic or radiation-induced mucosal irritation

-- Therapy breaks or maintenance therapy without corticosteroids
+- Therapy breaks or maintenance therapy without cortisone

 Use in proctitis